MobMonRob/DSL4GeometricAlgebra/README.md

 ## GraalVM Update
-To update the GraalVM, navigate into the parent directory of your GraalVM installation and execute the following (customized) command: \
-`./<foldername of your GraalVM installation>/bin/gu upgrade` \
-A separate directory for the new installation will be created.

-Next, you need to redo the [Netbeans configuration](#netbeans-configuration).
+Redo the [GraalVM Setup](#graalvm-setup) with the new version.
+If you use same path and foldername as before, you can skip the step [Netbeans configuration](#netbeans-configuration).

 If you are the first collaborator updating to a new version, you also need to
+- update the download link [in this documentation](#graalvm-setup).
 - update the `graalvm.version` property in the [pom.xml of the DSL4GA_Impl_Truffle subproject](DSL4GA_Impl_Truffle/pom.xml).
-- update the download link [in this documentation](#graalvm-setup).
+Note, that it differs from the JDK Version.
+"Language runtimes" is the keyword for it in the text of the download page.
+- try building the project and fix broken code.

 ## Dependencies Setup